 Non-profit sharing financing through deposits as a moderating variable shows an insignificant influence in the development of the halal sector during a pandemic.
 Non-profit sharing financing uses a sale and purchase contract, the margins are fixed, so that it becomes a burden for customers when their business is affected by Covid 19.
-The financial services authority (OJK) issued regulations for financing affected by covid 19 in the financial sector.
-POJK number 11/POJK.03/2020 concerning national economic stimulus as a countercyclical policy on the impact of the spread of covid 19 which contains financing restructuring for financing affected by Covid 19 and the provision of other funds (financing) to customers who receive special treatment (Otoritas Jasa Keuangan 2020).
-The financing restructuring in question is a reduction in interest rates (conventional, if in an Islamic bank it is a margin / profit sharing ratio), extension of financing time, reduction in principal arrears, reduction in interest arrears (conventional, if in a signification.
+The financial services a thority (OJK) issued regulations for financing affected by covid 19 in the financial sector.
+POJK number 11/POJK.03/2020 concerning national economic stimulus as a countercyclical plicy on the impact of the spread of covid 19 which contains financing restructuring for financing affected by Covid 19 and the provision of other funds (financing) to customers who receive special treatment (Otoritas Jasa Keuangan 2020).
+The financing restructuring in question is a reduction in interest rates (conventional, if in an Islamic bank it is a margin / profit sharing ratio), extension of financing time, reduction in principal arrears, reduction in interest arrears (conventional, if in Islamic banks it is a margin / profit sharing ratio), addition of financing facilities, conversion of financing with equity participation.
 POJK number 11 normalizes financing conditions that are experiencing problems so that the NPF conditions of Islamic banks and NPLs generally return to smooth.